ahokami/ha-smartme/README.md

 ## Installation

-### HACS Installation (Recommended)
+### HACS Installation (Custom Repository)

 1. Open HACS in your Home Assistant instance
-2. Click on "Integrations"
+2. Click on the three dots in the top right corner
-3. Click the three dots in the top right corner
+3. Select "Custom repositories"
-4. Select "Custom repositories"
+4. Add this repository URL: `https://github.com/ahokami/ha-smartme`
-5. Add this repository URL and select "Integration" as the category
+5. Select "Integration" as the category
 6. Click "Add"
-7. Search for "Smart-me" in HACS
+7. Click on "Smart-me" in the integration list
-8. Click "Install"
+8. Click "Download"
 9. Restart Home Assistant

 ### Manual Installation